Intercepting Hail Hydra: Real-Time Detection of Algorithmically Generated Domains

 \section{Introduction}

-The continuous arms race between malware authors and security researchers has pushed modern malware to evolve into highly sophisticated software, that can be used to infect millions of devices.
-The vast amount of sensitive information that can be extracted from infected devices, coupled with the harnessing of their resources and processing power, provides a wide range of monetisation methods fuelling a flourishing worldwide underground economy.
+The continuous arms race between malware authors and security researchers has pushed modern malware to evolve into highly sophisticated software, capable of infecting millions of devices.
+The vast amount of sensitive information that can be extracted from compromised devices, coupled with the harnessing of their resources and processing power, provides a wide range of monetisation methods fuelling a flourishing worldwide underground economy.

 While device infection is the key that paves the way in, the main objectives are generally persistence and orchestration.
-An orchestrating entity, the botmaster, manages infected devices (bots) which in many cases can scale to the order of millions, creating what we call a botnet~\cite{SINGH201928}.
+An orchestrating entity, the botmaster, manages infected devices (bots) which in many cases can scale to the order of millions, creating a botnet~\cite{SINGH201928}.
 The botmaster manages a Command and Control (C\&C) server that communicates with the bots.
 This communication must preserve some degree of unlinkability to thwart any attempts to identify the botmaster.
-To ensure unlinkability and as a counter-measure against take-down mechanisms, botnets frequently make use of domain fluxing~\cite{6175908,8532279} through Domain Generation Algorithms (DGAs).
+To ensure unlinkability, and as a counter-measure against take-down operations, botnets frequently make use of domain fluxing~\cite{6175908,8532279} through Domain Generation Algorithms (DGAs).
 DGAs produce a vast amount of domain names, which bots try to communicate with iteratively to find the actual C\&C server.
-However, only a small part of them is registered, creating a hydra effect~\cite{nadji2013beheading}.
-The botmaster may regularly pivot control between domains, and hamper the task of seizing control of the botnet.
+However, only a small part of them is registered and active, creating a hydra effect~\cite{nadji2013beheading}.
+The botmaster may regularly pivot control between domains, thus hampering the task of seizing control of the botnet.
 This is helped by the fact that an outsider cannot determine which domains will be used, nor statically block all these requests.
-The latter stems from the fact that there are too many domains, and the seed yielding a sequence of domains might change frequently. \autoref{fig:dga_use_case} illustrates the \textit{modus operandi} of a typical DGA-powered botnet.
+The latter stems from the fact that there are too many domains, and the seed yielding a particular sequence of domains might be unknown or change frequently. \autoref{fig:dga_use_case} illustrates the \textit{modus operandi} of a typical DGA-powered botnet.